evdama/is-it-check/README.md

 [![JS.ORG](https://img.shields.io/badge/js.org-is-ffb400.svg?style=flat-square)](http://js.org)

-#### A general purpose check library for runtime checks... because more often than not, static typechecking with typescript for compiletime checks is not enough 🤗
+#### A general purpose check library for runtime checks...
+...because more often than not, static typechecking with typescript for compiletime checks is not enough 🤗

 - No dependencies
+- ES6
 - AMD, Node & browser ready

 #### Usage: